-(1) provide a written notice to Native Americans informing them of the presence of Native American cultural resources within the site survey area.
-This notification shall include:

-(A) The RPF's name, address, and telephone number.

-(B) The name, number, or other designator of the plan.

-(C) A list of all known Native American archaeological or cultural sites located within the site survey area, including a name, number or other designator and brief description of each site.

-(D) A brief discussion of how each site shall be protected or avoided.

-(E) The address and phone number of the appropriate CDF office to contact as well as a statement that written comments may be submitted to Director for consideration prior to the close of public comment.

-(F) The estimated earliest date the Director may approve the plan.

-(2) submit a copy of all letters sent pursuant to 14 CCR § 929.1 [949.1, 969.1] (b)(1) to the Director.
-The Director shall allow a minimum of 15 days from the date of the notification letter for receipt of responses to notices sent pursuant to 14 CCR § 929.1 [949.1, 969.1] (b)(1) prior to the close of public comment.

-(c) Submitting a Confidential Archaeological Addendum for a plan.
+- (1) provide a written notice to Native Americans informing them of the presence of Native American cultural resources within the site survey area.
+This notification shall include: - (A) The RPF's name, address, and telephone number. - (B) The name, number, or other designator of the plan. - (C) A list of all known Native American archaeological or cultural sites located within the site survey area, including a name, number or other designator and brief description of each site. - (D) A brief discussion of how each site shall be protected or avoided. - (E) The address and phone number of the appropriate CAL FIRE Review Team Office to contact as listed under 14 CCR § 1032, as well as a statement that written comments may be submitted to the Director for consideration prior to the close of public comment. - (F) The estimated earliest date the Director may approve the plan. - (2) submit a copy of all letters sent pursuant to 14 CCR § 929.1 [949.1, 969.1] (b)(1) to the Director.
+The Director shall allow a minimum of 15 days from the date of the notification letter for receipt of responses to notices sent pursuant to 14 CCR § 929.1 [949.1, 969.1] (b)(1) prior to the close of public comment. - (c) Submitting a Confidential Archaeological Addendum for a plan.